SDM State of the Market Access Control

 A Growth Market

 For the security integrator all these trends present both incredible opportunity and potential challenges in the coming years, Duato says.
 “Their greatest threat is their own rigidness in sticking with the way they have always done things, because that is not how end users want to buy today.
 The integrator has to decide how to expand at the right pace.
-In a growth market, the same old thing isn’t always what is going to work.
+In a growth market access control, the same old thing isn’t always what is going to work.

-“There is no doubt that the market is changing because we have a lot of very unique views all the way down to the device of what is happening in the building.
+“There is no doubt that the market access control is changing because we have a lot of very unique views all the way down to the device of what is happening in the building.
 If you are not paying attention to those things then somebody can come in and pull your business away.
 Think about what Uber did to transportation.
 The integrator should be thinking the same way.”

 Ballman agrees.
 “I think when technology starts moving very, very fast in an industry, the threat is that something comes in that you hadn’t anticipated.
 That is why we are so focused on the customer experience operationally.
 But the other big tenet for us is innovation.
 That is why we spend so much time on the IoT and what that will mean.
 We don’t want others to come in with some technology that we hadn’t anticipated.”

 Independent integrators are differentiating themselves with services, Palatsoukas says.
 “This allows them to stay independent.
-Whether by offering managed services or centralized monitoring of access control our dealers and channel partners are coming up with some interesting ideas on how to differentiate themselves.”
+Whether by offering managed services or centralized monitoring of market access control our dealers and channel partners are coming up with some interesting ideas on how to differentiate themselves.”

 With all these newer options, many experts feel the time is now to not only revisit the legacy systems and perhaps suggest replacing or upgrading, but also to approach new customers.
 “There are opportunities today to sell to customers that had not previously considered access control but given the current state of world affairs may be considering it now,” says Dennis Geiszler, business development, Keri Systems, San Jose, Calif.
 “As networks and cloud become more part of the mainstream, people might be looking at that more.
 I see that as a growing trend.”